 - Ensure exit routes comply with all of the above during construction, repairs, or building alterations.

 DuraLabel custom label printers and tough-tested supplies are the answer to exit route labeling and signs.
-For example, exit signs made with DuraLabel phosphorescent supplies do not need a power source to be seen during a power failure or other emergency.
-Other emergency signs, such as those marking fire extinguisher locations, are made with DuraLabel vinyl, the only brand of vinyl that gives you a warranty on your signs after they've been put in place.
+For example, signs made from DuraLabel phosphorescent supplies can be seen during a power failure or other emergency.
+Other emergency signs, such as those that mark fire extinguishers, are made with DuraLabel vinyl, the only brand of vinyl that provides a warranty on signs even after they've been put in place.